On the jump of the cover time in random geometric graphs: Proof of the upper bound on the cover time with fixed radius

-The first double sum on the right hand side can be bounded by $O (\log n)$ as the number of edges that have positive probability of belonging to the path is $\Theta (\log n)$ (see properties of $\mathcal{J}^{\ell}_X$ above).
+The first double sum on the right hand side can be bounded by $O (\log n)$, as the number of edges that have positive probability of belonging to the path is $\Theta (\log n)$ (see item b) of Claim~\ref{claim:properties}).